letruxux/pack-merger-next/README.md

 ## todo

-* add curseforge (proxy via server)
+- add curseforge (proxy via server)
-* make more responsive by truncating and handling all overflowing
+- make more responsive by truncating and handling all overflowing (like 70% done)